WeiShaoD/neuroimage-menu/docs/source/FreeSurfer.rst

 USE_T1 is a flag that indicates whether the intensities of the main T1 scan should be used (multispectral segmentation).
 The words USE_T1 must be replaced with a 0 or 1 on the command line

 SUBJECTS_DIR is optional, and overrides the FreeSurfer subject directory when provided
-                                                                                                                                                                                                                 [lr]h.hippoAmygLabels-T1.v21.[hierarchy].FSvoxelSpace.mgz: same as above, but in FreeSurfer voxel space.

 Extract the volume matrix from FreeSurfer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^